 Commonly used immunotherapeutic drugs in MG are prednisone, azathioprine, cyclosporine, and mycophenolate mofetil.
 In some circumstances, particularly in those with refractory MG, other agents such as rituximab, periodic intravenous immune globulin (IVIG), monthly pulse cyclophosphamide, and tacrolimus may be considered.
 (See "Chronic immunomodulating therapies for myasthenia gravis".)

 Plasmapheresis and IVIG are rapid immunotherapies that work quickly but have a short duration of action.
 These are usually reserved for certain situations, such as myasthenic crisis, preoperatively before thymectomy, as a "bridge" while initiating slower acting immunotherapies, or as an adjuvant to other immunotherapeutic medications in patients with refractory MG.
 (See 'Rapid immunotherapies' below.)

-Many experts believe that thymectomy is beneficial in those patients less than age 60 who have generalized MG without thymoma, although there are no prospective randomized, blinded, controlled trials .
-However, it generally takes years for the benefits of thymectomy to accrue.
+Thymectomy is beneficial for patients with nonthymomatous, generalized acetylcholine receptor (AChR) antibody-associated MG.
+However, it generally takes months to years for the benefits of thymectomy to accrue.
 (See "Thymectomy for myasthenia gravis".)

 The time of onset of clinical effect of each of these therapies for MG varies considerably (table 1).
 This plays a large role, in addition to the pace and severity of the disease, in choosing the appropriate therapy for a given patient.